blog posts

 Physical independence of data

-For example, if the stored data has already been sorted using a particular criterion and that sorting has been modified using another criterion, physical data modification should not affect the performance of existing database applications or existing database layouts.
+For example, if the stored data has already been sorted using a particular criterion and that sorting has been modified using another criterion, physical data modification should not affect the performance of existing database applications or database layouts.

 Logical data independence